addisonwurtz/soundseer/README.md

-# Soundseer:
+# Soundseer
-By Addison Wurtz
+### By Addison Wurtz

 ***

-## Description:
+## Description
-Soundseer is a music visualizer that uses python animation libraries in conjunction with librosa to generate and play custom animations for mp3 files.
+Soundseer is a music visualizer that uses librosa to analyze sound files and create custom animations for mp3 files.
-Soundseer
+Soundseer includes visualizers from pygame and python arcade.

+The "bouncing bars" visualizer uses a spectrogram for each animation frame.
+The amplitude of various frequency "buckets" are then animated in the form of three audio bars--representing the bass, mid, and treble frequencies.
+Each audio bar has a configurable number of frequency bars.
+Additionally, all the colors are configurable.

+While working on my first animation, it became clear that pygame offered fairly limited options for expansion.
+After some searching I came across python arcade.
+It has much more visually complex rendering capabilities and build in tools.
+At this time, I am working on building a visualizer in arcade using librosa's beat and note detection tools.

-## Example Configurations
+## Pygame Examples
 I've included some screenshots along with the commands to generate that configuration.
-I have included a few example songs in the repository to ensure that these examples will run out-of-the-box.
+There are example songs in the repository to ensure that these commands will run out-of-the-box.

 ### Default:
 ```
 python bouncingbars.py Songs\Moby-Porcelain.mp3